-According to scientific studies, Ganoderma lucidum counteracted the detrimental effects of cyclo-phosphamide and vinerolbine chemo-therapeutic agents on the formation of blood cells in animal experiments.
+According to scientific studies, Ganoderma lucidum counteracted the detrimental effects of cyclo-phosphamide and vinorelbine chemo-therapeutic agents on the formation of blood cells in animal experiments.

-When the cerebral blood vessels become blocked, a state of oxygen deficiency, called ischemic stroke may occur.
-When the blockage is removed, fresh, oxygen-rich blood flows into the tissues, which can unfortunately often further destroy the already damaged brain cells, this is called ischemic/reperfusion injury.
-When a stroke occurs, the prompt intervention is very important so that neuronal death occurs in as small an area of the brain as possible.
+When cerebral blood arteries become blocked, a condition known as ischemic stroke may develop.
+When the blockage is released, fresh, oxygen-rich blood flows into the tissues, causing ischemic/reperfusion injury, which is the deterioration of already damaged brain cells.
+When a stroke develops, immediate action is crucial to limit neuronal death to the smallest area possible of the brain.